-BXB is a visual media company and online community hub for emerging visual artists built to improve and standardize hiring practices within the creative industry, while providing clients with high-quality creative production.
+BXB is a visual media company and online community hub for emerging visual artists built to improve and standardize hiring practices within the creative industry while providing clients with high-quality creative production.

 What is your day-to-day like at work?

 No day is the same.
 Sometimes, I’ll be freelancing solo on client work, mostly serving local non-profits or community organizations.
-Other times I could be collaborating with other artists on an internal creative project, or contracted to workshop with youth.
+Other times I could be collaborating with other artists on an internal creative project, or contracted to the workshop with youth.
 Other times, I can spend an entire week not touching a camera.
 Or, I can spend the same amount of time dedicated to business development, networking or supporting my interns.

 What inspires you to show up at work every day?

 The desire to remain independent and self-sufficient as a young professional creator, but also to open doors for other artists like myself who aspire to experience that same autonomy while navigating the balance between creativity and work ethic.
 Freelancing feels like true freedom because it allows me the adequate time I need to improve my individual art practice and discover new ways to engage or empower others.
 The inventive, spiritedness of young creators, especially Black/Brown/Indigenous/Queer/Trans creators, to use what they have to create change in their communities inspires me to be fearless and unapologetic in the mission I’m on to design a world where artists can thrive and are treated with the same esteem as social entrepreneurs.
 Where fairness, inclusivity, community and creative disruption remain at the core of one’s work.

 Did you go to school to study photography?

 I did not study or take any courses in photography with formal instruction.
 Documenting the streets, underground music scenes, and emerging social movements in Minneapolis, New York and Newark have functioned as my higher institutions of learning.

 What or who got you started in photography?